Frequently asked questions to our Tenancy Services Department.

 Yes.
-If you wish to keep a pet you must complete and return a Permission Form to your Housing Officer.
+If you wish to keep a pet, please contact your Housing Officer.
 Whilst permission will not be unreasonably withheld we will take into account the type of pet and the size and type of house you live in.
 If permission is granted, it will be subject to you meeting conditions relating to responsible pet ownership including nuisance to neighbours.
 Full conditions will be confirmed to you.

 Yes.
-You can apply for permission to exchange your house with the tenant of another social landlord.
-This includes other Associations, Co-Operatives and a Local Authority.
-You do not have to have the same landlord, but when another landlord is involved you need the permission of both landlords before exchanging.
+As part of Trust Housing Association, Wishaw and District Housing will consider mutual exchanges with other social housing tenants.
+You do not have to have the same landlord, but when another landlord is involved you need the permission of both before exchanging.
 Permission will not be unreasonably withheld, but may be refused if you or the other party have breached your tenancy agreement or the family size is inappropriate.
 Full conditions will be confirmed to all applicants and if the exchange is refused reasons will be given and confirmed in writing to applicants.

 For more information on this subject, please visit our mutual exchange section on the website.

 Wishaw and District Housing arranges building insurance for all its tenanted stock.
 The cost of this is included in your rent, therefore you do not have to arrange separate building insurance.

 If you are leaving the property for any reason you must inform us in writing at once.
 Your Tenancy Agreement requires that you give a minimum of 28 days written notice to terminate your tenancy.

 We will formally acknowledge your termination notice immediately after receiving it and thereafter confirm to you the date your tenancy will end.
 You will also be advised of any outstanding rents up to the date of termination.